A label-efficient two-sample test: Theoretical analysis of the three-stage framework

-Eq.~\eqref{linOptFRsol} is justified by two facts: (1) the solutions need to satisfy the linear constraints in Eq.~\eqref{linOptFRub} and (2) the optimum value is always achieved on the boundary of the constraint set~\citep{korte2011combinatorial}.
-We refer readers to the appendix for details.
-The optimal $P_q(\mathbf{s_i})$ is a bimodal delta function (with modes at $q_0$ and $q_1$) that samples the highest posterior probabilities of $P(z=0|\mathbf{s_i})$ and $P(z=1|\mathbf{s_i})$.
+\end{theorem} Briefly, the derivation of Eq.~\eqref{linOptFRsol} comes about when we combine the linear constraints in Eq.~\eqref{linOptFRub} with the fact that the optimum value is always achieved on the boundary of the constraint set for LP problems~\citep{korte2011combinatorial}.
+We refer readers to the appendix~\ref{SecLinearAppendix} for details.
+The optimal solution $p_{q^*}(s_i)$ of Eq.~\eqref{linOptFRub} is a bimodal delta function (with modes at $q_0$ and $q_1$) that samples the highest posterior probabilities of $p(Z=0|s_i)$ and $p(Z=1|s_i)$.
+Reducing the radius $r$ of a ball $B(s_i, r)$ towards zero makes $p_q(s_i)$ a nearly probability density function therefore the derived $p_{q^*}(s_i)$ in~\eqref{linOptFRsol} is regarded as an optimal solution to minimize the original objective function~\eqref{OptFR}.